Ninja Turtles: The Next Mutation: Power Rangers crossover

 Outside of The Next Mutation, the Turtles also guest-starred alongside the Power Rangers in Power Rangers in Space.
 The end of the episode "Save Our Ship" leads directly into "Shell Shocked", where the Turtles are summoned and brainwashed by Astronema to fight the Rangers.
 Her control over them is later broken, and they team up with the Space Rangers to battle Astronema's forces.
 Before returning to New York, the Turtles have one request from the Rangers: space surfing on the Galaxy Gliders.
+Because the show is filmed in Vancouver, they could not use the usual voice actors for the Turtles and they were all voiced by Los Angeles voice actors who matched their voices.
+Leonardo was voiced by Michael Reisz, Raphael was voiced by Kim Strauss, Donatello was voiced by Ezra Weisz, Michaelangelo was voiced by Tony Oliver, and Venus de Milo was voiced by Tifanie Christun.

 Venus de Milo

 The show's most notable contribution to the Turtles mythos was a fifth mutant turtle, a female named Venus de Milo (initially named Mei Pieh Chi), who was skilled in the mystical arts of the shinobi and wears a light blue mask that was braided in the back, giving the appearance of a ponytail.
 She was also shown to have a lack of knowledge of modern culture and sayings.
 Venus was portrayed by Nicole Parker and voiced by Lalainia Lindbjerg.

-Venus de Milo only appeared in The Next Mutation.
-In a 2007 interview, director Kevin Munroe elaborated on the instructions Peter Laird gave to him for TMNT.
-Munroe admitted that among those rules was, "there’s absolutely no mention of Venus de Milo, the female Turtle.
+In a 2007 interview, director Kevin Munroe elaborated on the instructions Peter Laird gave to him for TMNT, saying that among those rules was "absolutely no mention of Venus de Milo, the female Turtle.
 You can’t even joke about that with Peter.
 It’s just one of those things that he hates with a passion".
+Kevin Eastman said he liked the character and that it would be fun for her to appear in the comics, and in 2022, Venus returned to the franchise in the IDW comics with a new origin and design.